hdushan/cypress-cheatsheet/README.md

 cy.get('[data-cy="my-test-option-dropdown"]').trigger('mouseover');
 ```

-### Trigger event on an element at a certain coordinate (number of x,y pixels from the top left cornet of the element)
+### Trigger event on an element at a certain coordinate (number of x,y pixels from the top left corner of the element)

 ```javascript
 cy.get('[data-cy="my-test-option-dropdown"]').trigger('mouseover', 10, 20);